pauleveritt/visual_debugging_games/first_breakpoint/index.rst

    green "moving" arrow in the debug panel.
 When you mouseover, it will say ``Resume Program``.

-#. *Exit*.
+#. *Terminate*.
 Quit the program, either by closing the Arcade window or by
-   clicking the red square in the debugger.
+   clicking the red square |terminate| in the debugger.

 What's Going On
 ===============